Cave-In-Rock Ferry

 The Cave-In-Rock Ferry is one of four passenger ferry services that cross the Ohio River into the U.S. state of Kentucky.
-It connects Illinois Route 1 in Cave-In-Rock, Hardin County, Illinois to Kentucky Route 91, 10.6 miles north of Marion, Kentucky.
-It is the only public river crossing available between the Brookport Bridge at Paducah, Kentucky and the Shawneetown Bridge at Old Shawneetown, Illinois.
+It connects Illinois Route 1 in Cave-In-Rock, Hardin County, Illinois, to Kentucky Route 91, 10.6 miles north of Marion, Kentucky.
+It is the only public river crossing available between the Brookport Bridge at Paducah, Kentucky, and the Shawneetown Bridge at Old Shawneetown, Illinois.

 History

+In October 1829, the county court of Livingston County, Kentucky granted James Ford a franchise to operate a ferry.

+Since 1994, Lonnie Lewis of Lonnie Lewis Inc., doing business as Cave in Rock Ferry Company, has operated the ferry.
+Operation is jointly funded by the Kentucky Transportation Cabinet (KYTC) and the Illinois Department of Transportation (IDOT).

+The Loni Jo is the current vessel that traverses the river.
+As of July 2022, 500 vehicles cross daily.
+The ferry operates 16 hours from 6 a.m. to 10 p.m. daily.

+Commuters use the ferry to avoid the approximately 35-mile detour to the nearest bridge in Shawneetown.
+The ferry is a tourist attraction that connects the Shawnee National Forest and Cave-In-Rock in Illinois and Amish country in Crittenden County, Kentucky.
+Farmers use the service to transport tractors and agricultural equipment.